The Lost Highway

 Execution complexityFull show bible complete pre-raise.
 Tim McGraw media pull for launch.
 Proven immersive theater playbook.

-Consumer demand uncertaintyBar generates $1.75M+ standalone.
+Consumer demand uncertaintyBar generates $2M+ standalone F&B revenue.
 Show revenue is upside.
 Nashville tourism at all-time highs.

 Estate licensing failureTim McGraw + Scott Siman have direct estate relationships.
 Characters can be fictionalized as fallback.